-You have the power to make this year the best year of your life.
+Developing conscious resilience is the key to making this the best year of your life.

-Now, you might be wondering, “how can I make this the year that my hopes, dreams, and goals come to fruition?”
+Now, you might wonder, “how can I make this the year that my hopes, dreams, and goals come to fruition?”

 What will conscious resilience give you?

-Following these five, simple steps (based on my book The Resilient Woman) will help you do just that.
+Following these five simple steps (based on my book, The Resilient Woman) will help you do that.

 Use stress as your guide for developing conscious resilience

 We never seek to change or learn when we’re “fat and happy.”

 Stress is often the first push we need to move forward, and it is a great motivator to take immediate action.